googlefonts/googlesans-flex/README.md

 A GitHub workflow will kick off in the background which will compile the font and attach a .zip file to the GitHub release once complete.
 You can track its progress [here](https://github.com/googlefonts/googlesans-flex/actions/workflows/build.yaml).

+## Updating dependencies

+Please run `make update` to update dependencies.
+This uses [pip-tools](https://github.com/jazzband/pip-tools) to resolve them and write them into the requirements.txt file.
+The requirements are then installed by the build scripting without further dependency resolution.

 ## Importing new sources

 ### From another branch on this repository